Kansas State vs. Baylor NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Kansas State has combined with its opponents to put up more than 50 points in six of 10 games this season.
+- Kansas State and its opponents have gone over the current 50-point total in six of 10 games (60%) this season.

-- So far this season, 70% of Baylor's games (7/10) have had more combined points than Saturday's over/under of 50.

-- The two teams combine to score 64.3 points per game, 14.3 more than the over/under in this contest.
+- The combined points per game average of the two teams, 64.3, is 14.3 points above Saturday's over/under.

-- The 41 combined points per game that these two squads have allowed this season are 9.0 fewer than the 50 over/under in this contest.
+- The 41 combined points per game that these two squads have allowed this season are 9.0 fewer than the 50 total in this contest.

-- The average total in Wildcats games this season is 53.2, 3.2 points above Saturday's total of 50.
+- The Wildcats and their opponents have scored an average of 53.2 points per game in 2021, 3.2 more than Saturday's total.

-- In 2021, games involving the Bears have averaged a total of 52.8 points, 2.8 more than the set total in this contest.
+- The 50-point total for this game is 2.8 points below the 52.8 points per game average total in Bears games this season.

 Kansas State Stats and Trends